Ricardoc851/MonkeyClassifier/README.md

 # MonkeyClassifier
-Classifies 10 different monkey species
+Classifies 10 different monkey species based on images

 # Prerequesites
 Delete current Pytorch and reinstall torch==1.4.0 in order to use Fast.AI